 These moments of clarity are important.
-As important is sharing them so that fellow dads can learn the hard-won lessons sooner.
+As important is sharing them so that fellow dads can learn the hard-won lessons a little bit sooner.
 That’s why we asked a group of men to share the realization that made them a better father.
 They shared stories of ah-ha moments both small and large that happened at charity book fairs and in classrooms.
-Each contains a bit of wisdom that fathers young and old might learn a thing or two from.
+Each contains a bit of wisdom that fathers both young and old might learn a thing or two from.

 “I’ve always been a busy working professional, and I tried my best to make it work with my family.
 At one point, my son came to visit me at work, and I had a revelation that made me realize what kind of a dad I wanted to be.
 I always tried to keep work and family separate, but this was the time I realized that it didn’t have to be that way.
 When my son visited, he was very curious about my work and would constantly ask questions.
 At one point, I realized how happy I was that he was there and was so curious about what I did.